whitehax0r/ArchLinux-PS4/README.md

 - Htop - See process and other stuff.

 # Mandatory requirements
-A brain xD and a lot of patience.
+- A brain xD and a lot of patience.
+- USB|HDD|SDD 3.0
+- USB hub for connect more usb devices. (optional)
+- USB or Bluetooth Mouse and keyboard.

 # My PS4 Hardware